Building a stronger Aurora, together.

 Bill is a Board member for the City of Aurora’s “Spirit of Aurora” organization currently assisting with the Finance Department with 501(C)(3) grants and projects.

 Bill is also currently a Board member for the city’s Citizen’s Water Advisory Committee supporting policy and budgeting advisement for Aurora Water Department, Mayor and the City Council.

 In 2016 Bill was awarded by the Mayor of Aurora, Stephen Hogan, and by the Council representative of Ward 1; the Amazing Auroran certificate for the all the work he has completed in the past and the ongoing work he is doing for the citizens and community of City of Aurora.

-Today, Bill is an educator at Kenton Elementary School in the Early Child Education Department with the Preschool program serving his fourth year.
+Today, Bill is an educator at Kenton Elementary School in the Early Child Education Department with the Preschool program for four years.

 Bill is a lifetime member of the Disabled American Veterans organization.
 Often he links school children with wartime veterans to send letters and cards of encouragement and kindness.